-The Hillsdale Collegian placed as the fifth-best college newspaper and Hillsdale College students’ community-service involvement placed No. 4 in the nation, according to the Princeton Review’s latest annual Best 384 Colleges survey.
+The Hillsdale Collegian scored fifth-best college newspaper and Hillsdale students’ community-service involvement placed No. 4 in the nation in the Princeton Review’s latest annual Best 384 Colleges survey.

 A national survey of college students that collects data on everything from classroom value to student life, the Princeton Review’s 2019 ranking placed Hillsdale within the top 20 colleges in a dozen of 62 categories, including “professors get high marks” and “most accessible professors.”

 “The regard students have for the rigor, substance, and beauty of their learning here indicates something of the richness of a Hillsdale education,” Hillsdale College Provost David Whalen said in an email.
 “Rankings can never capture the reality, and the Princeton lists can have their quirks.
 But it is heartwarming to see the College appreciated for what it is and for all the efforts that make its work possible.”

 The Collegian improved its 2019 ranking from No. 9 in 2017 and No. 7 in 2018.

 Maria Servold, assistant director of the Dow Journalism program, said she believes The Collegian’s success is due to the character of Hillsdale’s students.

 “Because we have such high-quality students, when those students do journalism, it’s high-quality journalism,” she said.
 “We’ve had really good student editors.
 They put in place benchmarks and goals for staff.
 That’s what inspires the staff to do a good job.”

 While it helps inform students and faculty, The Collegian’s primary purpose is to serve as a “teaching tool” for journalism students, said John Miller, director of Hillsdale’s Dow Journalism Program.